Chad Brown (horse trainer): Training career

-In 2024, Brown won his fifth Eclipse Award for Outstanding Trainer in the United States as well as winning the American Champion Three-Year-Old Male Horse with Sierra Leone.
+In 2024, Brown won his fifth Eclipse Award for Outstanding Trainer in the United States and winning the American Champion Three-Year-Old Male Horse with Sierra Leone.
 Sierra Leone was part of a dramatic three-way photo finish in Kentucky Derby, finishing second, and won the Breeders' Cup Classic.
 Brown also achieved a record ninth win in the Diana Stakes with Whitebeam.
 Additionally, Brown again won the training title at Saratoga Race Course meet with 45 wins, six in Grade I races, his seventh Saratoga title and his 32nd at a New York Racing Association Inc. (NYRA) meet.
 Brown had earnings of $30,866,710 for the year, bringing his career total to $306,154,922.